mwouts/itables/README.md

 init_notebook_mode(all_interactive=True)
 ```
-and then render any Pandas DataFrame as an interactive table that you can sort, search and explore:
+and then render any DataFrame as an interactive table that you can sort, search and explore:
 ![df](docs/df_example.png)

 If you prefer to render only selected DataFrames as interactive tables, use `itables.show` to show just one Series or DataFrame as an interactive table: